 Ex-Pirates infielder Kang banned 1 year by Korean league

-Ex-Pirates infielder Kang banned 1 year by Korean leagueFILE - In this July 28, 2019, file photo, then Pittsburgh Pirates' Jung Ho Kang, of South Korea, reacts after striking out during the eighth inning of a baseball game against the New York Mets, in New York.
-The Korean Baseball Organization has suspended ex-Pittsburgh Pirates infielder Jung Ho Kang for a year and ordered him to perform 300 hours of community service over a series drunk driving cases.(AP Photo/Frank Franklin II, File)

-SEOUL, South Korea (AP) -- The Korean Baseball Organization has suspended ex-Pittsburgh Pirates infielder Jung Ho Kang for a year and ordered him to perform 300 hours of community service over a series drunk driving cases.
+SEOUL, Korea, Republic Of — The Korean Baseball Organization has suspended ex-Pittsburgh Pirates infielder Jung Ho Kang for a year and ordered him to perform 300 hours of community service over a series drunk driving cases.

-South Korea's Yonhap news agency reported Monday the suspension for Kang, who last week filed to be reinstated from the league's ''voluntarily retired'' list, will come into effect when he joins a KBO team.
-The ban will delay his anticipated return to the Korean league.

-Yonhap said the 33-year-old Kang was in the United States and did not attend Monday's KBO disciplinary committee hearing, where he was represented by his lawyer, Kim Sun-woong.
+League organizers issued a statement saying the suspension will come into effect when Kang signs a contract with a club.
+The KBO said Kang earlier this month submitted an inquiry about a return to the South Korean baseball league and a letter of apology.

-Kang signed with Pittsburgh in January 2015, becoming the first position player to jump directly from the Korean Baseball Organization to the majors.
+Kang signed with Pittsburgh in January 2015, becoming the first position player to jump directly from the KBO to the majors.

 He made a splash as a rookie, finishing third in Rookie of the Year voting after hitting 15 home runs.
 His season ended abruptly that September when he broke his leg after getting taken out at second base by Chris Coghlan of the Chicago Cubs.

 Kang returned in 2016 and hit 21 home runs before his career went into a tailspin after getting arrested in Seoul in December 2016 on charges of driving under the influence of alcohol.
-Yonhap said he had two previous DUI cases.
+Kang had two previous DUI cases in 2009 and 2011, according to the KBO.

 Kang received a two-year suspended sentence, spent the entire 2017 season on the restricted list after being unable to secure a visa back to the U.S. and played in just three games at the end of the 2018 season.
 The Pirates initially cut him before bringing him back on a one-year deal worth $3 million for the 2019 season, when he hit .169 with 10 home runs and had RBIs in 65 games.

+The KBO said that the latest disciplinary sanction was imposed because Kang undermined the KBO’s image, disappointed fans and caused public concern.

-Yonhap said Kang's lawyer submitted a two-page letter to the hearing to apologize for his past DUI charges.
-He later issued an apology through his agent, asking for one opportunity to play baseball and saying he'd taken the game for granted.
+Yonhap news agency said Kang issued an apology through his agent, asking for one more opportunity to play baseball and saying he’d taken the game for granted.

-''I was a fool not to see how precious it was,'' Kang said.
+“I was a fool not to see how precious it was,” Kang said in the statement.